-Another way to utilize SEMRush’s Categories feature is to qualify link opportunities.
+Another way to utilize Semrush’s Categories feature is to qualify link opportunities.
 You can run any link opportunity you have through this tool to see if it’s relevant to your website.

-Find Out Traffic Cost using SEMRush
+Find Out Traffic Cost using Semrush

-Relevance is king when it comes to link building and the link building tool will aid you in this, but you should also aim to get links on websites that have organic search traffic.
+Relevance is king when it comes to link building, and the link building tool will aid you in this, but you should also aim to get links on websites that have organic search traffic.

-Think about it: If Google if sending organic search traffic to the website, then it’s an indication that the website is doing something right.
+Think about it: If Google is sending organic search traffic to the website, then it’s an indication that the website is doing something right.
 That means it will likely be a link opportunity worth pursuing.

-SEMRush’s “Traffic Cost” isn’t just based on total organic search traffic though.
+Semrush’s “Traffic Cost” isn’t just based on total organic search traffic though.

-SEMRush calculates the search volume and CPC for each keyword to settle on the traffic cost.
-That means that a website can have large organic search traffic numbers, but have a low Traffic Cost and vice versa.
+Semrush calculates the search volume and CPC for each keyword to settle on the traffic cost.
+That means that a website can have large organic search traffic numbers but have a low Traffic Cost and vice versa.

 In other words, not all traffic is created equally.
 Some keywords are far more valuable than others.
 And how is the value determined?
 It’s determined by how much a company is willing to pay per click for Google Ads.